VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Technical Validation

 \section{Technical Validation}

 The data de-identification was controlled.
-In particular, all DICOM meta-data was parsed and manually reviewed to ensure that all individually identifiable health information of the patients has been removed to meet the U.S. HIPAA~\cite{assistance2003summary}, the European GDPR~\cite{gdpr}, as well as the local privacy laws~\cite{article_8}.
+In particular, all DICOM meta-data was parsed and manually reviewed to ensure that all individually identifiable health information of the patients has been removed to meet the U.S. HIPAA (\href{https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html}{https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html}), the European GDPR~(\href{https://gdpr-info.eu/}{https://gdpr-info.eu/}), as well as the local privacy laws.
 Pixel values of all CXR scans were also carefully examined.
 All images were manually reviewed case-by-case by a team of 10 human readers.
 During this review process, a small number of images containing private textual information that had not been removed by our algorithm was excluded from the dataset.
-The manual review process also helped identify and discard out-of-distribution samples that the CNN-based classifier was not able to detect.
-To control the quality of the labeling process, we developed a set of rules underlying VinLab for automatic verification of radiologist-generated labels.
+The manual review process also helped identify and discard outlier samples that the CNN-based classifier was not able to detect.
+To control the quality of the labeling process, we developed a set of rules underlying VinDr Lab for automatic verification of radiologist-generated labels.
 These rules prevent annotators from mechanical mistakes like forgetting to choose global labels or marking lesions on the image while choosing ``No finding'' as the global label.
 To ensure the complete blindness among annotators, the images were randomly shuffled before being assigned to each of them.